therealdreg/xshellex/README.md

 ![Alt text](binary_paste.png)

-WARNING: In x64dbg you can use Paste ignore size BUT in ollydbg & immunity debugger you must select first a long area:
+**WARNING**: In x64dbg you can use Paste ignore size BUT in ollydbg & immunity debugger you must select first a long area:

 ![Alt text](immunity.png)